-Reptiles/Amphibians As Starter Pets
+Reptiles and Amphibians As Starter Pets

-Taking on a new family pet is always exciting is also a big commitment.
-A new addition to your household is a lot of fun, but always ensure that you're in it for the long haul and not just caught up in the moment.
-A reptile can be an attractive possibility as a first pet.
-They don't take up a lot of space, and they are fun, cool to look at, some also don’t require too much in the way of a lot of maintenance.
-If you're considering getting a reptile as your child's first pet, there are a few things to think about:
+Taking on a new family pet is always exciting, but it’s also a big commitment.
+A new addition to your household is a lot of fun, but make sure that you're in it for the long haul and not just caught up in the moment.
+Reptiles and amphibians in particular can be attractive possibilities as a first pet.
+They don't take up a lot of space, they’re cool to look at, and don’t need to be played with regularly.

 Pets can teach kids about empathy and caring for another creature.
 As kids learn to care for, and love their new pet, they will learn about what makes their pet happy and what could make the pet unhappy.
 Teaching these skills to your children is very important, and having something that your child can see affected by the decisions they make helps them to realize the effects these changes can have on a living being.

 Giving your kid a "job" can help them to feel more confident about taking on tasks in their general life and help them to learn confidence, then go on to apply that same confidence to other areas of their life.
 Letting them know when they have done an excellent job or when there are areas that they need to improve on can teach them essential life skills.
 However, this kind of responsibility can be learned from chores just as well as it can be from a pet.

 The Five Best Starter Reptiles/Amphibians

-Whites Tree Frog
+White’s Tree Frog